char-ptr/luana/README.md

 ## features
 currently has support for
 - minification
-- importing from other files
+- importing from other files as text and data structures
 - -  json to table
 - importing other code into one file.